ahmedzbyr/taealam/terraform_examples/ansible_gce_init/README.md

 echo -e '[defaults]\\nhost_key_checking = False' > /etc/ansible/ansible.cfg
 ```

-By this point we have the node ready to execute `ansible`.
+By this point, your GCE node is prepared to execute Ansible commands.

-### 2. Getting Ansible Deployment Files Ready
+## 2. Creating an Ansible Playbook

-Write an Ansible playbook that defines the tasks you want to execute on the GCE instance.
-For example, you might want to install software, configure system settings, or deploy applications.
+Now, it's time to write an Ansible playbook that defines the tasks you want to execute on the GCE instance.
+These tasks can include installing software, configuring system settings, or deploying applications.
 Save this playbook as a YAML file.
+Here's a simple example that installs the `nginx` web server:

 ```yaml
 ---